Bri-Gonzalez/I-Choose-You/README.md

 ## Project Description

 This app will allow a user to choose their starter Pokemon so they can begin their journey as a trainer.
 The user will select one of 3 pokeballs.
 The Pokeballs will be labeled by element type: grass, fire, and water.
-Once the user selects the element type they want, the app will generate back a random Pokemon of that type.
+Once the user selects the element type they want, the app will generate back a random Pokemon name and image of that type.

 ## API and Data Sample